eGain/egain-android-messaging/README.md

 - Max size: 0 MB

 ### Permissions / Credentials
 Customers need to acquire credentials to gain access to the SDK.
-Please contact your eGain representative to receive your Conversation Hub client id and client secret.
+Please contact your eGain customer representative to receive your Conversation Hub clientId and clientSecret.

 ### Sample app (Android)
 You can find an example project with some basic implementations provided [here](https://github.com/eGain/egain-android-messaging/tree/dev/Examples)